A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Adaptation Module

-\subsection{Adaptation Module}
+\section{Adaptation Module}

-The Adaptation Module (AM) retrains the NC in an online manner when the NC produces an unrecoverable action that causes the DM to failover to the BC.
+The Adaptation Module (AM) performs online retraining of the NC when the NC produces an unrecoverable action that causes the DM to failover to the BC.
 With retraining, the NC is less likely to repeat the same or similar mistakes in the future, allowing it to remain in control of the system more often, thereby improving performance.
 We use Reinforcement Learning with the reward function defined in Eq.~\ref{eq:reward} for online retraining.

 As in initial training, we use the DDPG algorithm (with the same settings) for online retraining.
-When the NC outputs an unrecoverable action, the DM switches control to the BC, and the AM computes the (negative) reward for this action and adds it to a pool of training samples.
-As in~\cite{dung2019_nsa}, we found that reusing the pool of training samples (DDPG’s experience replay buffer) from initial training of the NC evolves the policy in a more stable fashion, as retraining samples gradually replace initial training samples in the pool.
+We reuse the pool of training samples (DDPG’s experience replay buffer) from initial training of the NC, by adding the training samples from online retraining to it.
+As in~\cite{dung2019_nsa}, we found that this evolves the policy in a more stable fashion, as retraining samples gradually replace initial training samples in the pool.
 Another benefit of reusing the initial training pool is that retraining of the NC can start almost immediately, without having to wait for enough samples to be collected online.

 \shortonly{ We use off-policy retraining i.e., at every time step while the BC is active, the BC’s action is used in the training sample.
 The reward for the BC's action is based on the observed next state of the system. }